Why Feeling "Behind" in Life Doesn't Mean You Failed

 a really good cup of coffee

-But they remind your nervous system that your entire life is not the problem.
+They just remind you that your entire life is not the problem.

 You Are More Than Your Job